dotnet/aspire/src/Aspire.Hosting.Azure.CognitiveServices/README.md

                        .WithReference(openai);
 ```

 The `AddAzureOpenAI` method will read connection information from the AppHost's configuration (for example, from "user secrets") under the `ConnectionStrings:openai` config key.
 The `WithReference` method passes that connection information into a connection string named `openai` in the `MyService` project.
-In the _Program.cs_ file of `MyService`, the connection can be consumed using:
+In the _Program.cs_ file of `MyService`, the connection can be consumed using the client library [Aspire.Azure.AI.OpenAI](https://www.nuget.org/packages/Aspire.Azure.AI.OpenAI):

 ```csharp
 builder.AddAzureOpenAIClient("openai");